Conor O'Neills Traditional Irish Pub & Restaurant

 The ugly: If you enjoy wading through a few sorority girls and waiting 20 minutes for a server to notice your glass has been empty for ages, you'll probably be fine.
 Otherwise, head over to Ashley's for selection, the Heidelberg to meet people, or Arbor Brewing for a less-crowded but still fun atmosphere.

-Conor O'Neills Traditional Irish Pub in Ann Arbor, MI
+Conor O'Neills Traditional Irish Pub & Restaurant in Ann Arbor, MI